 What Is the Difference between Disk Mirroring and Disk Striping?

-While disk mirroring entails simultaneously copying the entire data to other hard drives, disk striping works differently.
-In disk striping, data is segmented into multiple blocks, and each component is stored across multiple drives.
+While disk mirroring entails simultaneously copying an entire chunk of data to other hard drives, disk striping works differently.
+In disk striping, data is segmented into multiple blocks, and each component is stored in multiple drives.

-As you may imagine, disk mirroring could be slower than disk striping since the whole data is copied in real-time instead of distributing smaller chunks to different disks.
+As you may imagine, disk mirroring could be slower than disk striping since entire chunks of data are copied in real-time instead of distributing smaller chunks to different disks.
 However, disk striping may not be as reliable.
 When one drive crashes or gets corrupted, all of the data could be lost.

 Advantages and Disadvantages of Disk Mirroring